baliaga31/baliaga31/README.md

 **baliaga31/baliaga31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- 🔭 I'm a postdoc researcher in **oncology** and **computational biology**.

+My main research project in cancer plasticity.

+By definition, cell plasticity is the ability of cells to change their phenotypes without genetic mutations in response to environmental cues [Ref].

+In cancers, plasticity has been proposed as being an important mechanism that, along with genetic and epigenetic alterations, promotes cancer cell diversity and contributes to intra-tumor heterogeneity [ref].

+This plasticity can also be the origin of drug resistance.

+- 🌱 To study cancer plasticity, I choose to develop computational biology approaches.
+I’m currently learning Machine Learning and system biology.
+- 👯 I’m looking for collaborations on single-cell and spatial multi-omics projects in oncology and aging.
+Feel free to contact me (see below).
+- 📫 How to reach me: ...

 Here are some ideas to get you started:

 - 🔭 I’m currently working on cancer